 The School is exposed to various risks of loss related to general liability.
 Commercial insurance policies to cover certain risks of loss have been obtained.
-There have been no significant reductions in insurance coverage during fiscal year 2013 or 2012, and claims did not exceed coverage less retained risk deductible amounts in the past fiscal year.
+There have been no significant reductions in insurance coverage during fiscal years 2015 or 2014, and claims did not exceed coverage less retained risk deductible amounts in the past fiscal year.